darkDragontid/semantic_framework/1_1_Philosophy_of_Interaction.md

 #### 2. Implementation of Principles in This System

 **2.1.
-Protocol as an Interface:** The tagging system, with its strict fields and rules, is the implementation of the Principle of a Clear Protocol.
+System as an Interface:** The tagging system, with its strict fields and rules, is the implementation of the Principle of a Clear System.
 It gives the AI an unambiguous instruction: "Analyze any text using this template."

 **2.2.
 Verification Cycle:** The process where the AI suggests tag options and the user verifies and corrects them is the implementation of the Principle of Iterative Refinement.